 Once it has been distilled, Armagnac is put to age in « pièces »: 400 liter oak barrels mostly from the forests of Gascony or Limousin.
 Gascon oak tends to give more tannin, Limousin more vanilla.
 Adjusting time levels in newer and second-use oak can compensate for each barrel's physical differences.

 These pièces are stored in the cellars where the temperature and the humidity are important for the quality of the ageing.
-Thereafter, the cellar master monitors the evolution of his spirit:
+When humidity, dryness and temperature are in balance, the spirit becomes mellow and ages harmoniously.
+This evolution in the ageing process is made up of three basic stages: extraction, hydrolysis, and oxidation.

 It is key to oxygenate the spirit while it ages, typically when mixing a bunch of barrels together and redistributing it.
 When the spirit is moved around within the aging warehouses barrels are not rolled - the spirit is pumped out and pumped into other barrels.